ruarfff/ruarfff-blog/content/blog/circleci-pr-only/index.md

 I wanted a thing to only happen when a pull request is opened.
 I also wanted to do some cleanup when the pull request is closed.
 In my last place we used GitHub actions and this was super easy.
 Now I am using [CircleCI](https://circleci.com/) and this wasn't so easy.

 In this post we will look at how to only run a job on a pull request in CircleCI.
 There is one major caveat.
 We also need a way to trigger the job on a pull request.
-We will look at how to do this with CircleCI webhooks.
+We will look at how to do this with the [CircleCI web api](https://circleci.com/docs/api/v2/).

 ## Conditionally run a job